China reserves right to retaliate for US investment curbs | New Country 923

-BEIJING (AP) — China has criticized proposed U.S. investment controls as a violation of global trade rules and says it reserves the right to retaliate if they take effect.
+BEIJING (AP) — China on Thursday criticized proposed U.S. investment controls as a violation of global trade rules and says it reserves the right to retaliate if they take effect.

 A ministry spokesman, Gao Feng, said the White House proposal to restrict Chinese investment in the United States violates the “rules and basic spirit” of the World Trade Organization.